Jatzek3/Profile-page/README.md

- Work in progress

-# Profile page
+# Profile page Aplication

+The name speaks for itself.
+It may not look like much but it's an Iceberg.
+Aplication created as an recruitment task.
 During development of the project my main sources of knowledge and inspiration were:

 1. A practical guide to Redux Form - ERIK RASMUSSEN